Here's How "Too Hot To Handle" Came Up With Those Price Tags

 Warning: spoilers ahead for Too Hot To Handle on Netflix.

-Viki Kolar and Jonno Richards, the executive producers of Too Hot to Handle, spoke to The Wrap to explain how they came up with the hefty price tags starting at $3,000.
+Viki Kolar and Jonno Richards, the executive producers of Too Hot to Handle, spoke to The Wrap to explain how they came up with the hefty price tags starting at $3,000 USD.

 Advertisement